Life Transitions:

 On the other hand, anxiety often involves excessive worry, restlessness, irritability, and physical symptoms such as rapid heartbeat or difficulty breathing.
 If these symptoms persist and interfere with daily life, it may be necessary to seek professional help to manage anxiety and develop effective coping strategies.

-Coping Skills for High School Grads
+Stress Management Skills for High School Grads

 Embrace Self-Compassion: